statful/statful-client-vertx/README.md

       "\/static\/.*"
     ]

-It’s possible to use URLs as tag values.
+URLs are used as tag values.
 To avoid creating tags with IDs, or any other unexpected identifier from your URLs, you can configure the transformation regex to be applied.
 Here’s an example of how to remove UUIDs from the URLs on a restful API:

     "http-server-url-patterns": [
       {